 We have created a smartphone application that lets farmers easily access the cameras on their blimps.
 They may also use the app to directly control the blimps and get an overview of all the blimps.
-Figure 34 shows a sample of how the mobile app might look like.
+The following pictures show a sample of how the mobile app might look.

-Figure 34: Mobile app mockups
+Figure 32: Mobile app mockups